Best in Manufacturing – February 09, 2021

 - Shift to renewable resources and reduce the use of raw material

-Other than above, brands and retailers should work together to re-shape the supply chain and give fashion industry a “greener” future.
+Other than above, brands and retailers should work together to re-shape the supply chain and give the fashion industry a “greener” future.

 Garment sector looks to green energy – Thou Vireak, The Phnompenh Post